mark-torres10/personal_website/_ai_workflows/2025-10-04-being-ai-first.md

 permalink: /ai_workflows/2025-10-04-being-ai-first
 ---

-# Being AI-first: non-technical workflows
+# Being AI-first for non-technical tasks: a specific example

 Right now I'm working on securing grant funding for projects in 2026.
 Instead of approaching this traditionally, I'm using AI workflows throughout the entire process.
-Here's how I'm being AI-first in a non-technical domain.
+Here's how I'm being AI-first in a non-technical task.

+I've been building out my [AI tooling and workflow system](https://github.com/mark-torres10/ai_tools/tree/main/agents) over the past few months, and this grant writing process was a perfect test case for applying these tools to non-technical work.
+Many of the personas and task instructions I've developed were directly applicable to this workflow.

 ## Use case 1: Have ChatGPT summarize my research interests